RSC-RP/rare-disease-wf/README.md

 git clone ssh://git@childrens-atlassian:7999/rp/rare-disease-wf.git
 ```

-**To run an example dataset:** This workflow comes with tiny example BAMs and a
-VCF from the Genome in a Bottle (GIAB) Ashkenazim trio.
-To run the pipeline on
-this dataset, the only thing you have to change in `nextflow.config` is the
-`project` parameter.

 **To run your own data:** You should open `nextflow.config` and edit it to
 point to your own files.
 The params that you are likely to need to change are
 closest to the top, starting from `project` and going down to `outdir`.